SNSB/DiversityNaviKey/README.md

 - typeface-roboto -  The roboto typeface
 - vue-i18n - An internationalization plugin for Vue.js

+## Requirements

+You need to have Node.js installed.
+Verify that you are running at least node v12.13.0 and npm 6.14.10.

 ## Project setup

 After cloning the repository call